|Guide||♦||47 Triplogs||0 Topics|

-" by Dave Wilson.
+This hike will take you to the site of a Hohokam habitation ruin on the top of a 300 ft high bluff overlooking Cave Creek at Chalk Canyon, approximately 4 miles upstream from the Spur Cross Park trailhead.
+A hike to this location is described in the 2nd edition of "Hiking Ruins Seldom Seen" by Dave Wilson.
 Archaeologist William Holiday described this site in a 1974 report as having 30 pueblo-type rooms with one room larger than the rest.
-This is just one of at least 7 habitation type ruins in this area scattered on the benches between the canyon bottom and the top of Skull Mesa.
+This is just one of at least seven habitation type ruins in this area scattered on the benches between the canyon bottom and the top of Skull Mesa.
 All but one are on the east side of the creek.
-Most of these ruins appear to have had a defensive type wall around the exterior of the ruin except on the sides protected by a cliff or very steep canyon wall as is the case for this ruin.
-The sites typically cover an area about 100 by 50 yards.
+Most of these ruins appear to have had a defensive type wall around the exterior of the ruin except on the sides protected by a cliff or very steep canyon wall, as is the case for this ruin.
+The sites typically cover an area of about 100 by 50 yards.
 Holiday estimated that these ruins were occupied around 1200 A.D. based on the type of pottery sherds found at the sites.
-The Hohokam food supply was primarily from cultivating corn, squash and beans supplemented with mesquite beans, paloverde beans, saguaro fruit and other wild plants.
-Meat from hunting rabbits, deer, bighorn sheep and other animals was probably a small part of their diet.
+The Hohokam food supply was primarily from cultivating corn, squash, and beans supplemented with mesquite beans, paloverde beans, saguaro fruit, and other wild plants.
+Meat from hunting rabbits, deer, bighorn sheep, and other animals was probably a small part of their diet.
 Holiday concluded that there was insufficient arable land in this area of Cave Creek Canyon to support the number of people living there.
-He surmised that much of their food came from larger cultivated fields found in flat areas along Cave Creek below the mouth of the canyon and was supplemented by smaller plots in the canyon bottom and on flat areas of the benches near the dwelling sites.
-Tending these fields would have required a one way commute of about 10 miles.
-The reason for locating their dwellings up in the canyon may have been the availability of perenial springs and perhaps the better defensive positions offered there.
+He surmised that much of their food came from larger cultivated fields found in flat areas along Cave Creek below the canyon's mouth and was supplemented by smaller plots in the canyon bottom and on flat areas of the benches near the dwelling sites.
+Tending these fields would have required a one-way commute of about 10 miles.
+The reason for locating their dwellings up in the canyon may have been the availability of perennial springs, and perhaps the better defensive positions offered there.